Foods that Provide The Most Potassium

 - Lastly, potassium also works to produce gastric juices.
 These take part in certain metabolic processes such as insulin secretion and balancing the body’s liquids.

-Which foods are rich in potassium?
+Which foods provide the most potassium?

 Daily potassium intake should be between 3000 and 4000 mg in adults.

-It is good to know that, in their natural state, all foods have more potassium than sodium.
+It’s good to know that, in their natural state, all foods have more potassium than sodium.
 However, when they undergo certain treatments, this relationship changes.

 This fruit has a great amount of magnesium, fiber, vitamin E and potassium.
 Plus, it has a positive effect on the nervous system, heart and skin.